TechLabs-Berlin/migr-AI-tion/README.md

 #### 2: Installing requirements
 Please note the 'venv' addition to your terminal to ensure that you successfully set-up the virtual environment.
+This step needs to be repeated, if new requirements were added while working on the back-end.
 ```bash
 (venv) user@Users-MacBook-Pro migr-AI-tion % cd backend
 (venv) user@Users-MacBook-Pro backend % pip install -r requirements.txt
 ```

 #### 3: Starting FastAPI app
 The uvicorn command starts the ASGI app which is located in the src folder.